farmera/sare_grant/study_results_drones.md

 ![](img/SARE_GRID.png)
 ###### Figure 1.
 Study Area.

+Sugarcane growth was monitored at 6, 21, 36, 100, 147, and 208 Days following N treatment.
+At 216 following N treatment,
+the experimental plots were harvested to provide estimates of agricultural yield.
+The yield was measured following manual harvesting and weighing by means of load cells.

 We performed kite and drone flights over the study area during two successive growth seasons.
 The results presented are for the
 2017 season flying the 3DR Solo drone only.
 The study area was flown and captured over two separate flights (for power consumption reasons) where each flight overlapped in the center of the field.
 Calibration of the Sequoia camera was performed between each flight.